Personal Lines of Credit Vs. Credit Cards

 What is a personal line of credit?

-A personal line of credit is a revolving credit account that you can typically access for a fixed period.
+A personal line of credit is a revolving line of credit that you can typically access for a fixed period of time.

 When you open a personal line of credit, you’re approved to borrow up to a specific credit limit.
 Whenever you buy something with your personal line of credit, your credit limit is reduced by the purchase amount, plus any interest you’re charged over time.
 When you repay all or part of what you’ve used, your credit limit is replenished.

 Personal lines of credit typically have a draw period and a repayment period.
-During the draw period you can use your personal line of credit to make purchases directly or to withdraw cash.
+During the draw period you can use your personal line of credit by withdrawing cash, checks, or a bank transfer.

 Once the repayment period starts, you no longer have access to your credit limit.
 You must pay what you borrowed back by the end.